mathias/wolfcastle/README.md

 `wolfcastle` is a simple Node app that listens on a port for requests with a URI in the query string, grabs the URI, parses out the body with `readabilitySAX` (it works like the Readability bookmarklet), and returns a JSON object containing just the body text of the article or blog post you sent it, as well as some metadata.

 There is no authentication, rate limiting, or other niceties built in since it is expected that you will run it on a machine with another server, which will asynchronously proxy its body parsing jobs to it.
+(Instead of being exposed to the internet itself.)

 `wolfcastle` is used in combination with a few other apps in a project that I am working on, in what I'm dubbing a "micro-SOA" design.